 Effective June 1, 2009, U.S. citizens traveling on cruises that begin and end in different U.S. ports, or begin or end in a foreign port, must have a passport or other recognized document.
 View a list of accepted documents.
 U.S. Alien Residents need a valid Alien Resident Card.
 Canadian citizens must present a valid passport.
 Non-U.S. citizens need a valid passport and a valid, unexpired U.S. Multiple Re-entry Visa, if applicable.
 For more information on passports, click here.

-Parking, long-term and daily, is available at the Lane Field facility located on Broadway between Pacific Highway and North Harbor Drive.
-For rates and availability, please call 619.233.2000.
-Long-term parking is also available at Park & Ride lots near the Terminal.
-They service both the Cruise Ship Terminal and the Airport.
+Please call 619.233.2000 for parking rates and availability.
+Long-term parking serving both the Cruise Ship Terminal and the Airport is also available in downtown San Diego.
 Rates vary from $10 to $24 per day and may include secured, covered parking.
 Shuttle service is available at no charge.

 The San Diego International Airport is less than a 10-minute drive from the B Street Cruise Terminal.
 Access airport information on flights, various types of ground transportation including car rental and shuttle services, long-term parking and security-related tips.

 Taking the train offers a great alternative to travelers who wish to avoid busy freeways.
 The Santa Fe Train Depot is less than a 5-minute drive from the B Street Cruise Terminal.
 Research your trip, find the best fare and book your tickets by visiting the Amtrak Pacific Surfliner website.

 Experience the best of Rancho Bernardo Inn with our signature Golf Escape package.
 The package for two adults includes: One-night stay Unlimited golf for two

 We offer tours of Balboa Park, Old Town, Liberty Station and Coronado.
 Use code BEST10 at time of booking to save 10%